shumphrey/fugitive-gitlab.vim/README.md

 This plugin allows you to use it with https://gitlab.com or your own private gitlab instance.

-* Enables `:Gbrowse` from fugitive.vim to open GitLab URLs
+* Enables `:GBrowse` from fugitive.vim to open GitLab URLs

 * In commit messages, GitLab issues can be omni-completed (`<C-X><C-O>`, see `:help compl-omni`).